tdwgithub/sensor-playground/README.md

 The "Feather" modules are a form-factor and pin-functionality specification created by AdaFruit.
 These modules are available with a wide range of processors, memory, IO, etc. and the pin-out is nearly identical across them all.
-To date, I've used ESP8266 Feather modules, ESP32 modules (same processor, different form-factor), & ARM Cortex M0.
+To date, I've used ESP8266 Feather modules, ESP32 modules (same processor as the ESP32 DevKit, different form-factor), & ARM Cortex M0.
 Given the circuit design I've chosen, all of these work on the Sensor Playground board.

 I chose to focus on I2C, SPI and UART as the primary mechanism for connecting with the sensors, displays, and other IO.
 This allows for a wide range of devices to be connected, while limiting the amount of digital IO that would otherwise need to be provided across the PCB.
-There is a small amount of digital IO available on one of the headers (the same pins I use for the encoder and its button, along with the PCB- mount push buttons).
+There are a few  GPIO pins available on one of the headers (the same pins I use for the encoder and its button, along with the PCB- mount push buttons).